cdreetz/rowdy-groq/README.md

 5. Create a `.env` file in the root directory of the repository and add your Groq API key:
     ```
     GROQ_API_KEY=your_api_key_here
+    GROQ_API_KEY=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
     ```

 ## Overview of Example Files

+### chat.py

+The `chat.py` script demonstrates how to use the Groq API to build a chatbot.

+### audio.py

+The `audio.py` script demonstrates how to use the Groq API to transcribe an audio file.

 ### team.py